 Cookies and GDPR Compliance

-As a small business owner I rely on analytics data to monitor the performance of my website and business.
-As such, I use an analytics tracker and services created and provided by Automattic for WordPress.
-This tracker place a small file (cookie) on your device which, through anonymised data, helps me understand things like which country you are visiting from, the pages you visit, the sort of device you use, and how long you spend browsing my website.
-You can read more about the trackers placed by Automattic for WordPress here.
+I use an analytics tracker.
+Through anonymised data this tracker helps me understand things like which country you are visiting from, the pages you visit, the sort of device you use, and how long you spend browsing my website.
+The tracker is provided by Jetpack for WordPress and places a cookie on your device.

 Personal Data and Forms